Indoor Air Quality Testing Service

 Why should I hire a professional to test the air quality in my home?

 A number of indoor air quality testing monitors exist.
 However, what you potentially save in price may cost you when it comes to the accuracy of your test.
-A professional air quality testing service, such as Precision Environmental Services, will do thorough testing for contaminants you may not be able to detect on your own.
+Professional indoor air quality testing services, such as those provided by Precision Environmental Services, will do thorough testing for contaminants you may not be able to detect on your own.

-On site, a professional will begin by visually assessing your home, looking for any signs of mold or moisture.
-From there, the technician will collect samples, which are then analyzed to determine the level of air quality in your home.
+On-site, a professional will begin by visually assessing your home, looking for any signs of mold growth or moisture.
+From there, the technician will collect air samples, which are then analyzed to determine the level of air quality in your home.